a-n-t-h-o-n-y/XenSequencer/README.md

 ![XenSequencer](/docs/img/title-screenshot.png)

-[XenSequencer](https://github.com/a-n-t-h-o-n-y/XenSequencer) is a VST MIDI sequencer.
-It is opinionated and consists of a unique structure where sequences are built up by 'splitting' notes and sequences into copies of themselves.
-It supports `.scl` tunings and needs MPE support for polyphony in non-standard tunings.
-The interface is vim like, with keyboard only input and a command bar and keybindings for all actions.
+[XenSequencer](https://github.com/a-n-t-h-o-n-y/XenSequencer) (XS) is a VST MIDI sequencer.
+It intends to be a composition tool where user input is quick and ideas can be generated, iterated, and edited.
+It takes inspiration from the `vim` text editor, all input is keyboard based, with a built in `:` key command line and various insert modes.
+XS supports `.scl` tuning files via MPE.

 ## Documentation
 - [User Guide](docs/user_guide.md)